-Sometimes it takes a good swift kick in the, eh hem, lower food regions to make a change.
+Sometimes it takes a good swift kick in the lower food regions to make a change.
 The truth is you can eat better and healthier and it doesn’t have to be complicated or tasteless.
-I could think of no better way to help you make that change in 2018 than with this Creamy Sun-Dried Tomato & Kale Pasta.
-It’s tangy, cheesy, rich, decadent and yes, CREAMY!
-Oh, and did I mention it’s also LOW in FAT and healthy?
-You’re welcome!
+So, let’s make some Creamy Sun-Dried Tomato & Kale Pasta.

 Everyone loves a good carb coma once in a while, especially with creamy pastas!
 But, even vegan ones can be loaded with so much fat and crap they’re just not healthy.
 Well, not this bad boy!
 So, go ahead and put on your favorite sweat pants.
 It’s time to INDULGE!